marcus-k/MemNNetSim/README.md

 One can use the `dev-environment.yml` file with Anaconda to create a new virtual environment with all the required dependencies for development.

-`conda env create -n randomnwn -f dev-environment.yml`
+`conda env create -n mnns -f dev-environment.yml`

-This will also install the randomnwn package in editable mode (i.e. as if running `pip install -e .` in the base folder).
+This will also install the mnns package in editable mode (i.e. as if running `pip install -e .` in the base folder).

 A pip version of [21.1](https://pip.pypa.io/en/latest/news/#v21-1) or greater is required.